 FAQ

-Can you have both breast cysts and breast cancer at the same time?
+Can you have fibrocystic breast changes and breast cancer at the same time?

-Do breast cysts in the breast go away on their own?
+Do the cysts associated with fibrocystic breast changes go away on their own?

-What does a cancerous lump feel like compared to a cyst?
+What does a cancerous lump feel like compared to a cyst from fibrocystic breast changes?

 The information provided is intended for general guidance only and should not be considered medical advice.
 For personalised recommendations and tailored advice based on your unique situations, please consult a specialist at Thomson Medical.
 Request an appointment with Thomson Medical today.